 As a whole school we have celebrated the Olympics, with Olympic themed sports days, competitions to design sports kits and opportunities to learn about the history of Olympians in this country.
 The Trust has been visited by an inspirational British Paralympian athlete who delivered an inspirational talk.

-The School centenary at Sithney and Golden Jubilee celebrations were a huge event for the school, with the community invited to an open day held.
+The Platinum Jubilee was celebrated at Sithney School and the School centenary a celebrations were a huge event for the school, with the community invited to an open day held.
 This was so well attended by former pupils and included four generations of one family, all of whom have attended Sithney School.
 The afternoon and evening was broadcast live on BBC Radio Cornwall.

 On a more general level, the school undertakes daily assemblies which uphold traditional values of empathy, respect and tolerance.
 These are also taught within formal SEAL, PSHE and RE lessons, and on an informal nature throughout the school day.